 We are doing everything we can to limit any impact coronavirus may have on applicants to study at City, University of London.

-Our Admissions teams are working hard to process all applications and provide decisions as soon as possible.
-Please acknowledge that the speed of our decision making may be slightly lower than normal, as we balance the wellbeing and support of our staff, with the level of applications and enquiries we typically receive at this time of the year.
+Our Admissions teams are working hard to process all applications and provide decisions as soon as possible. the speed of our decision making may be slightly lower than normal, as we balance the wellbeing and support of our staff, with the level of applications and enquiries we typically receive at this time of the year.

 Please note that we are receiving a high volume of questions.
 We are doing our upmost to continue to resource admissions enquiries as best as we can and we will try to respond to as many as possible.